 - New applicants must sit for placement assessment in English, Math and 2nd Language (French or German).
 The exams are set to meet the learning standards of the year/grade level immediately precedent to the one being applied to. - Since all learning and teaching of English, Math, Science, Social Studies and Humanities at NIS take place through the medium of English Language, an interview is carried out with the applicant to assess the language proficiency. - In case the applicant does not meet the expected learning standards of the grade/year level, another date is scheduled for reassessment upon the Parent's/Legal Guardian's request.
-Applicants are given the chance up to 2 trials. - Acceptance is informed to the Parent/Legal Guardian via a phone call by the Office of Admissions. - A meeting is scheduled for both Parents/Legal Guardian and the accepted applicant (only for Year/ Grade Level 1 to 12) with the School Principal and Headmistress to explain the School Guiding Statements and terms of School-Parent Code of Conduct. - When the applicant is eligible, the following documents are presented - o Original computerized Birth Certificate of the applicant - o Copy of both parents' ID - \circ 6 recent photos of the applicant - o Enrollment Letter for the past scholastic years issued by the previous school(s) the applicant has joined - o Transfer Request with the stamp of the following Educational Directorates: - the one the applicant is transferring from - the one the applicant is transferring to - The Parent/Legal Guardian receives the Fees Payment Permission from the Office of Admissions, that ascertains that the applicant has become eligible to join NIS, and pays the required fees at the School Accounting Department. - The Office of Admissions is responsible for adding new applicants to the school database in the appropriate Y/G Level. - Filing System takes place once the applicant submits all the required documents.
+Applicants are given the chance up to 2 trials. - DP1 students must pass an admission test in Language A (English or German), Language B (English or German or French), Math, and chosen sciences according to university requirements with at least 60%. - Acceptance is informed to the Parent/Legal Guardian via a phone call by the Office of Admissions. - A meeting is scheduled for both Parents/Legal Guardian and the accepted applicant (only for Year/ Grade Level 1 to 12 & DP1) with the School Principal and Headmistress to explain the School Guiding Statements and terms of School-Parent Code of Conduct. - The interview with the DP1 applicant would determine his/her suitability for the course and to discuss the subject options available to them. - When the applicant is eligible, the following documents are presented - Original computerized Birth Certificate of the applicant - ${\odot}$ Copy of both parents' ID - \circ 6 recent photos of the applicant - Enrollment Letter for the past scholastic years issued by the previous school(s) the applicant has joined - Transfer Request with the stamp of the following Educational Directorates: - the one the applicant is transferring from - the one the applicant is transferring to - The Parent/Legal Guardian receives the Fees Payment Permission from the Office of Admissions, that ascertains that the applicant has become eligible to join NIS, and pays the required fees at the School Accounting Department. - The Office of Admissions is responsible for adding new applicants to the school database in the appropriate Y/G Level. - Filing System takes place once the applicant submits all the required documents.